KRISHNACHAUDHARI10/KRISHNACHAUDHARI10/README.md

   Hindi || English || Marathi  || Gujarati  || British English(learning)

 I like technology because it reduces the time and energy required for tasks, and machines make our work easier and more efficient.
+Yes doing somthing useful  for other people that I liked  doing